salsita/prism/docs/README.md

 }
 ```

 As you can see all it does, it just takes current model as argument and outputs new model which has been somehow mutated.
-It's very important that you *always return a new reference of the model in the Updater function*, otherwise `redux` wouldn't know that Model changed and therefore wouldn't re-render your View.
-That's why we utilize ES2015 [spread operator](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Spread_operator) because it gives us new copy of the model and we'll just change field which we want (`greeted`).
+It's very important that you **always return a new reference of the model in the Updater function**, otherwise `redux` wouldn't know that Model changed and therefore wouldn't re-render your View.
+That's why we utilize ES2015 [spread operator](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Spread_operator) because it gives us new copy of the model and we'll just change field (`greeted`) which we want.

 #### Side Effects